swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

         --set config.kasAddress=XXX
     ```

-    This command must be executed on the Google Cloud Kubernetes cluster.
+    This command must be executed to install the agent on the Google Cloud
+    Kubernetes cluster.

     **Install the agent on the Kubernetes cluster**